Steam locomotive: Steam-electric locomotive

 A steam-electric locomotive uses electric transmission, like diesel-electric locomotives, except that a steam engine instead of a diesel engine is used to drive a generator.
 Three such locomotives were built by the French engineer Jean Jacques Heilmann in the 1890s.

 Categorisation

+Wheel arrangement notation

 Steam locomotives are categorised by their wheel arrangement.
 The two dominant systems for this are the Whyte notation and UIC classification.